bendobos/LoupeXIVDeck/README.md

 ## TODO / Known Issues

 * Add proper error and exception handling.
 For example, the plugin might currently crash if IDs for actions are given that are out of bounds.
-* Try to use Dependency Injection so that instances don't have to managed manually.
-As it seems, there are some limitations with the LoupeDeckSDK and DI, which will have to be explored.
-* Improve usability for Action and Class commands by using `GetClasses` and `GetActions.
+* Improve usability for Action and Class commands by using `GetClasses` and `GetActions`.
+* Changing the WebSocket port is currently not supported, so make sure you use the XIVDeck default port.
 * Add some pictures and examples to this repo.

 ## Using the Plugin

-Install this plugin via the LoupeDeck software.
-Also install the XIVDeck Game Plugin as explained on the [XIVDeck Github page](https://github.com/KazWolfe/XIVDeck/blob/main/README.md#installing-the-plugin).
+1. Install the XIVDeck Game Plugin as explained on the [XIVDeck Github page](https://github.com/KazWolfe/XIVDeck/blob/main/README.md#installing-the-plugin).

-Changing the WebSocket port is currently not supported, so make sure you use the XIVDeck default port.
+2. Download the [latest release](https://github.com/bendobos/LoupeXIVDeck/releases) of this plugin.
+3. In your LoupeDeck software, go to: `Click User Profile` -> `Plugins and Assets` -> `Install Plugin` and wait until the plugin is installed.
+4. You are ready to go!
+Add commands from LoupeXIVDeck anywhere you need them.